chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

                       }))
 ```

-If the `tokenAddresses` array length is ten.
+Suppose the `tokenAddresses` array length is ten.
 You have to do ten calls to the blockchain!!
 Of course number of addresses increase, ⬆ ️mean the number of calls increases ⬆, Which makes your frontend app slow.

 How to handle this?
 How DeFi protocols like Uniswap handle this?
 The answer is The graph protocol!